ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The network capabilities list is as follows:

-- gateway_default_signature_algorithm REQUIRED: The default digital signature algorithm (algorithm-id) used by a gateway to sign claims.
+- gatewayDefaultSignatureAlgorithm REQUIRED: The default digital signature algorithm (algorithm-id) used by a gateway to sign claims.

-- gateway_supported_signature_algorithms OPTIONAL: The list of other digital signature algorithm (algorithm-id) supported by a gateway to sign claims
+- gatewaySupportedSignatureAlgorithms OPTIONAL: The list of other digital signature algorithm (algorithm-id) supported by a gateway to sign claims

-- network_lock_type REQUIRED: The default locking mechanism used by a network.
+- networkLockType REQUIRED: The default locking mechanism used by a network.
 These can be (i) timelock, (ii) hashlock, (iii) hashtimelock, and so on (TBD).

-- network_lock_expiration_time REQUIRED: The duration of time (in seconds) for a lock to expire in the network.
+- networkLockExpirationTime REQUIRED: The duration of time (in seconds) for a lock to expire in the network.

-- gateway_credential_profile REQUIRED: Specify type of auth (e.g., SAML, OAuth, X.509).
+- gatewayCredentialProfile REQUIRED: Specify type of auth (e.g., SAML, OAuth, X.509).

-- gateway_logging_profile REQUIRED: contains the profile regarding the logging procedure.
+- gatewayLoggingProfile REQUIRED: contains the profile regarding the logging procedure.
 Default is local store

-- gateway_access_control_profile REQUIRED: the profile regarding the confidentiality of the log entries being stored.
+- gatewayAccessControlProfile REQUIRED: the profile regarding the confidentiality of the log entries being stored.
 Default is only the gateway that created the logs can access them.

 ## Transfer Proposal Message